69th Year! 69th Year!

 horizontal rule

-3. The Present Kinema Ballroom Building (1964 - Present)
+The Present Kinema Ballroom Building (1964 - Present)

 On Thursday December 19th 1963 plans were approved by The Dunfermline Dean of Guild Court for a huge (95ft x 51ft) extension to be built to the north of the original building, including the new the two-storey frontage and main entrance on Carnegie Drive we see today.
-This effectively increased the capacity of the building fourfold to around 1000 patrons at a cost of £31,000 and was opened on Monday the 30th November 1964 though it was originally planned to open in the April.
+This effectively increased the capacity of the building fourfold to more than 1000 patrons at a cost of £31,000 and was opened on Monday the 30th November 1964 though it was originally planned to open in the April.
 The transition seems to have been largely seamless as performances took place in the immediately preceding days including the night before!
 The new extension had a maple strip floor, the cafe was transformed into a lounge bar and the previous bar became a restaurant.
 (The postal address was also changed to 45 Carnegie 'Street' at this time).

 The Master of Works was Mr. Andrew Sinclair after whom 'Sinclair Gardens' is named.